 Tom left FremantleMedia at the end of March 2005.
 After a year's sabbatical, during which he gave a number of keynote lectures around the world, he founded Standing Stone Productions, based in Newcastle.

 In 2010 Tom was Creative Director of the winning Trinity Mirror bid for the English regional news pilot awarded by the DCMS.
 In 2012 he was Executive Producer of Standing Stone's new revolutionary online project for Channel 4's award-winning investigative series "Dispatches".
 His Dispatches app was nominated for Best Innovation in the 2012 British Journalism Awards.

 He is Visiting Professor at Teesside University, and Chair of the creative agency Northern Film & Media.
 In 2015 he set up the NFM Academy, which trains people from the North East in the skills needed for prime time television drama.

-He writes a weekly column for the Newcastle Journal and is also in demand as an after-dinner speaker.
+He writes regular columns for the Newcastle Journal & Chronicle Live and Voice Of The North, and is also in demand as an after-dinner speaker.

 He is married to Jo, and has 5 children ranging from 35 to 7 yrs old.